 A sample of each of these forms may be requested via the email form below.
 Please note that new Canada regulations request adults entering the country with minors carry a photocopy of the signature page of the passport belonging to the guardian whose signature is on the permission letter.

-Additionally, the country of South Africa requires much more stringent paperwork for minors traveling by air, sea or land into and through the country.
+Note that South Africa, which used to require much more stringent paperwork for foreign minors arriving by air, sea or land, has waived all document requirements except a valid passport.
 See a full list of Requirements for Children Travelling Through South African Ports of Entry.